sofiabarragan/website/content/project/bayes_cap/index.md

 The naive Bayes Model is one of the most popular models for classifying a response variable with two or more categories.

 We implemented a Naive Bayes classifier on subway access because it is computationally efficient and applicable to Bayesian classification settings where outcomes may have 2+ categories.
-We fit transportation access categories with the predictors mean income, percentage below the poverty line, and the number of grocery stores.
+We fit transportation access categories with the predictors mean income, percentage below the poverty line, borough, and the number of grocery stores.
 Because we are predicting three levels of transportation access, we initially fit this model using the `e1071` package to classify subway transit levels.
 We fit our model below.

 ```{r}
 set.seed(454)